aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 16. But supposing they are possible, a totally arbitrary existence is finite, whereas a rules/law/processes -based existence can be infinite.

 17. Within unbounded non-nothing, there are infinitely more universes that extend across its entire extent, than those that are a finite subset.
-Only rules/law/processes -based existences can do the former, and arbitrary existences are an example of the latter.
+Only rules/law/processes -based existences can do the former, while arbitrary existences are instances of the latter.

 18. Therefore there is infinitesimally small likelihood that our current experience is within a finite arbitrary universe instead of a rules/law/processes -based universe.